My Quiet Kitchen

 image of cookies with title to save on Pinterest.

-These easy cashew butter cookies are soft, salty, lightly sweet, totally irresistible, and ready in 20 minutes!
+Cashew butter cookies are crisp around the edges, soft in the middle, salty, lightly sweet, and totally irresistible!
+Even better, they're ready in just 20 minutes!
 Perfect when you want just a few bites of something rich and nutty.
-Vegan and free from gluten, oil, and refined sugar.
+These cashew cookies are vegan, gluten-free, and made without oil or refined sugar.

 A stack of 6 small cashew butter cookies.

-So when I spotted a jar of cashew butter on the "last chance" shelf at the grocery store last week, I figured why not snatch it up and turn it into the star of a recipe.
+So when I spotted a jar of cashew butter on the "last chance" shelf at the grocery store last week, I figured why not turn it into the star of a recipe!

-But cashew butter has its own beautifully unique flavor, and these quick and easy cookies highlight it nicely.
+But cashew butter has its own beautifully unique flavor, and these quick and easy cashew butter cookies highlight it perfectly.

 Jump to: